About the Archaeology Centre

 The Faunal Interest Group

-The group has convened by-weekly (times TBA; in the Archaeology Centre boardroom AP140 at 19 Ursula Franklin Street) since September 2007.
+The group has convened by-weekly (Fridays from 1:30 pm to 3:30 pm in the Archaeology Centre boardroom AP140 at 19 Ursula Franklin Street) since September 2007.
 The group discusses new and old issues of zoo archaeological method and theory.
 For more information, please contact Alicia Hawkins at alicia.hawkins@utoronto.ca.